 Why do I make my gift through The Library Foundation?

 The Library Foundation is the nonprofit that Multnomah County Library management has designated to receive bequests and other planned gifts for the library.
 Naming The Library Foundation as a beneficiary (see language here) will enable you to remember the library, and, in some instances, receive tax benefits.

 The Library Foundation works closely with librarians to determine where private funding can expand and enhance the library's work, helping the library offer books and programs and undertake building renovations that might not be possible otherwise.
 Planned gifts to The Library Foundation have funded programs, collections, neighborhood library branches and more.

-Last year, more than 210,000 people were reached with programs funded by gifts to the foundation.
-Children's literacy is currently our primary focus.
+Last year, more than 190,000 people were reached with programs funded by gifts to the foundation.
+Children's literacy programs and spaces for children and teens are our current priorities.
 Gifts to The Library Foundation do not fund day-to-day library operations.

 Should I designate a specific use?

-We don't know what tomorrow's library will look like, but we know there will always be a need for libraries.
+We know there will always be a need for libraries.
 Librarians are experts in meeting emerging needs for information, books and materials in formats we can't even imagine today.
-An unrestricted planned gift gives librarians the flexibility to meet our community's future needs.
+An unrestricted planned gift gives librarians the flexibility to meet our community's needs into the future.